mgarlanger/heath-imager/README.md

 ### Linux

-You will need to either set permissions for the dev device to allow user access, or run the program as root, for the program to bbe able to query and find the FC5025 device.
+You will need to either set permissions for the dev device to allow user access, or run the program as root, for the program to be able to query, find, and use the FC5025 device.

 ### Mac OS X